Shapley-PC: Constraint-based Causal Structure Learning with a Shapley Inspired Framework: Preliminaries

-A DAG can be interpreted causally \citep{spirtes2000causation, pearl_2009} when arrows are associated to causes and this allows manipulations that represent interventions (experiments) that can uncover the causal effect of a variable upon another, without performing the actual experiments, and only leveraging observational data \citep{pearl_2009}.
-Causal \emph{sufficiency} is the assumption that no latent common causes (confounders) are missing from the data.
+A DAG can be interpreted causally when nodes linked by directed edges are associated to causes and effects~\citep{spirtes2000causation, pearl2009causality}.
+This allows manipulations that represent interventions (experiments) to estimate the causal effect of a variable upon another, without performing the actual experiments~\citep{pearl2009causality}.
+Causal \emph{sufficiency} is the assumption that no latent common causes (confounders) are present in the data.
 Probabilistic measures are needed in practice to relate graphs to observational data.